New Jersey State Police: In popular culture

 Please don't stop me, please don't stop me!

-In Bride of Chucky, Chucky uses a gun to shoot at a New Jersey police car while he is in a van.

 In the 2009 film Paul Blart: Mall Cop, Kevin James plays a mall security guard who dreams of becoming a New Jersey State Trooper.
 In the beginning of the film, he is taking the entry course in the police academy and several training instructors are seen as well as some officers in dress uniforms in the background.